nestjsx/nest-emitter/README.md

 ## Quick Overview

-Never wondered if there is a way to have a strongly typed way to use event emitter names ?
+Ever wondered if there is a way to have a strongly typed way to use event emitter names ?

-Never wondered why your event emitter not working as intended and then realized that there was a typo on your events name ? if so, then this ones for you :smile: .
+Ever wondered why your event emitter is not working as intended and then realized that there was a typo on your events name? if so, then this ones for you :smile: .

-## How ?
+## How?

 By Declaring events using a simple interface mapping event names to their payloads to get stricter versions of `emit`, `on`, and other common EventEmitter APIs.